 Secondly, I would strongly recommend you partner with professionals who have a track record of success.
 I learnt how to deal with different situations by watching what they did.
 They knew how to invest the money wisely and what to look out for.
 It would have been completely different alone.

-Lastly, get involved.
+Lastly, don't stand on the sidelines but get involved.
 Continually check the financial performance of the business.
 Ask questions and look for solutions.
 Be an active investor, not a passive one.
 There will be difficult times, but you will enjoy the experience and take so much from it.
 It has been very different from my playing career but the passion for what I do has been just the same.